Natural Health and Disease Prevention,

 This season, I am presenting a series of lectures about the use of natural techniques to deal with hormone imbalances, and help prevent chronic conditions such as, osteoporosis

 and College parkway in Fort Myers.
 Bring your appetite, ADA's has some tasty natural foods available and a free "goodie" bag will be provided for all.
-For more information, call me at 239-652-0421 or
+Pre-registration

 Each lecture will consist of about a 45 minute to one hour talk, followed by an open question and answer period.
 Bring your questions and concerns and

 I'll try to answer them all.

 Session outlines for the first three lectures in the series are below.
 I will publish additional outlines as time permits.
 You need not attend each session, (although I